SecondSight05/BezerkIRCDocs/README.md

 # Bezerk Documentation
-This is documentation of all the network requests and responses for the Bezerk games.
+This is documentation of all the network requests and responses for the Bezerk games' servers.

 So, if you want to make your own Bezerk Revived, here you go... enjoy!